Thursday, May 13, 2010

 For this you create a Base class where you define the following two functions.

-void startSession(String seleniumHost, int seleniumPort, String browser, String webSite)
+protected void startSession(String seleniumHost, int seleniumPort, String browser, String webSite)

 throws Exception {